d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 * **Pass-the-Hash (T1550.002)**: Using stolen password hashes to authenticate, bypassing the need for a plaintext password.
 * **Exploitation of Remote Services (T1210)**: Exploiting vulnerabilities in network services to gain unauthorized access.
 * **Internal Spearphishing (T1534)**: Using a compromised internal account to send phishing emails to other employees within the same organization.
-* **Windows Admin Shares (T1021.002)*: Utilizing built-in network shares to copy files and move between systems.
+* **Windows Admin Shares [(T1021.002)](https://attack.mitre.org/techniques/T1021/002/)**: Utilizing built-in network shares to copy files and move between systems.
-### Common Usage Examples
+## Common Usage Examples
 * **RDP/VPN Hijacking**: An attacker uses stolen VPN credentials to log into a workstation, then uses RDP to move to a sensitive server.
-* **Using Admin Tools**: Utilizing Windows Management Instrumentation (WMI) or PowerShell Remoting to execute code on remote machines.
+* **Using Admin Tools**: Utilizing Windows Management Instrumentation (WMI) or PowerShell Remoting (PSR) to execute code on remote machines.
 * **Cloud Lateral Movement**: Accessing shared cloud resources by stealing API keys or leveraging misconfigured IAM roles to jump between cloud tenants.
-### Imprtant Note About Lateral Movement
+### Important Note About Lateral Movement
-This tactic is essential for threat actors to achieve their final objectives, such as stealing intellectual property, escalating privileges, or gaining persistence across an entire network.
+* This tactic is essential for threat actors to achieve their final objectives, such as stealing intellectual property, escalating privileges, or gaining persistence across an entire network.
 It is heavily used in approximately 60% of attacks, including ransomware campaigns.
-* **Remote Services (T1021)**: Remote Services involve threat actors using legitimate credentials to move laterally within a network by abusing built-in administrative tools like RDP, SMB/Admin Shares, and WMI.
-By blending into normal administrative activity (living off the land), attackers can steal data, install malware, or pivot to new targets.
+* **Remote Services [(T1021)](https://attack.mitre.org/techniques/T1021/)**: Remote Services involve threat actors using legitimate credentials to move laterally within a network by abusing built-in administrative tools like RDP, SMB/Admin Shares, and WMI.
+By blending into normal administrative activity (Living Off The Land), attackers can steal data, install malware, or pivot to new targets.
-### Key Aspects of Remote Services Lateral Movement:
+## Key Aspects of Remote Services Lateral Movement
-* **SMB/Windows Admin Shares (T1021.002)**: Attackers leverage valid accounts to connect to default administrative shares (e.g., `C$`, `ADMIN$`) to copy malicious tools and move laterally.
+* **SMB/Windows Admin Shares [(T1021.002)](https://attack.mitre.org/techniques/T1021/002/)**: Attackers leverage valid accounts to connect to default administrative shares (e.g., `C$`, `ADMIN$`) to copy malicious tools and move laterally.
-* **Remote Desktop Protocol (T1021.001)**: Attackers use RDP to log into systems interactively with a graphical user interface, often using stolen credentials, allowing them to act as a normal user.
+* **Remote Desktop Protocol [(T1021.001)](https://attack.mitre.org/techniques/T1021/001/)**: Attackers use RDP to log into systems interactively with a graphical user interface, often using stolen credentials, allowing them to act as a normal user.
-* **Windows Management Instrumentation (WMI) (T1021.003)**: Attackers use WMI to execute code remotely on other Windows systems, often used for stealthy command execution, bypassing standard monitoring.
+* **Windows Management Instrumentation (WMI) [(T1021.003)](https://attack.mitre.org/techniques/T1021/003/)**: Attackers use WMI to execute code remotely on other Windows systems, often used for stealthy command execution, bypassing standard monitoring.
 * **Other Channels**: This technique also covers abuse of SSH, VNC, Windows Remote Management, and Cloud Services to access remote infrastructure.
-### Detection and Mitigation Strategies:
+## Detection and Mitigation Strategies
 * **Monitor Activity**: Look for unusual logon activity, such as, for example, user accounts accessing multiple systems in a short time, or RDP/SMB activity outside of normal working hours.
 * **Restrict Access**: Use Windows Firewall to restrict SMB access, disable administrative shares if not needed, and restrict local administrator accounts to specific workstations.
 * **Credential Management**: Enforce strong, unique passwords for local admin accounts to prevent pass-the-hash attacks.
 * **TL;DR**: Using valid accounts to move laterally via SMB/Windows Admin Shares, Remote Desktop Protocol (RDP), or Windows Management Instrumentation (WMI).
 * **Pass-the-Hash (PtH) / Pass-the-Ticket (PtT)**: Utilizing stolen hashes or Kerberos tickets to impersonate users.
+### Tool
+`PsExec`
-### Tools
+### Tool Description
+* `PsExec` is a lightweight command-line tool from Microsoft's Sysinternals suite that enables administrators to execute processes, scripts, and commands on remote Windows systems.
+It enables remote troubleshooting, software installation, and system management, such as running commands as the local SYSTEM account, without requiring manual client installation.
+## Key Capabilities and Uses
+* **Remote Command Execution**: Allows running tools and commands on a remote computer or multiple machines simultaneously using `psexec \\<computername>`.
+* **Interactive Sessions**: Enables opening a fully interactive command prompt (`cmd.exe`) on a remote system to run commands as if sitting at that machine.
+* **`SYSTEM` Privileges**: Supports running processes as the `SYSTEM` account (via the `-s` switch), which is useful for installing software or accessing restricted system files.
+* **File Transfer**: Can copy binaries to remote computers and execute them via `ADMIN$` share.
+## How It Works:
+* `PsExec` connects to a target machine's `ADMIN$` share via SMB (TCP port 445), copies a temporary service executable (`PSEXESVC.exe`) to it, and uses that service to launch the requested command or process.
-* PsExec
+* **Important Considerations**
+* **Security**: Due to its ability to remotely launch processes, it is commonly used by attackers for lateral movement, privilege escalation, and deploying malware during ransomware campaigns.
+* **Requirements**: Requires administrative credentials on the target machine, and the remote machine must have file and printer sharing enabled.
+* **Alternatives**: While popular, administrators may use more robust tools like PowerShell Remoting for large-scale deployments.
+### Tool
-* WMIExec
+WMIExec
+### Tool Description
+* WmIexec is a versatile Impacket tool used to execute commands and gain a semi-interactive shell on remote Windows systems.
+It leverages WMI and DCOM (TCP 135) for lateral movement and command execution without creating new services, making it stealthier than similar tools like `smbexec`.
+## Key Features and Behaviors
+* **Remote Command Execution**: Uses WMI (`Win32_Process` class) to execute commands (`cmd.exe /c`) remotely, often resulting in processes with `wmiprvse.exe` as the parent.
+* **Output Redirection**: It saves command output to a file via SMB (usually in ADMIN$) and deletes it afterward, which allows for viewing results of commands.
+* **Stealthy Operations**: It does not require installing a service on the target machine, which makes it harder to detect, note.
+* **Requirements**: Requires valid credentials (username and password or NTLM hash) of an account with local administrator privileges.
+* **Usage**: It is often used by red teams and threat actors to run commands, run PowerShell, or spawn reverse shells.
+It is widely known as a powerful tool in the Impacket library, an open-source toolset that is used to work with network protocols.
+### Tool
-* RDP
+RDP (Remote Desktop Protocol)
+* The Remote Desktop Protocol (RDP) tool, developed by Microsoft, allows a user to remotely connect to, view, and control another computer over a network or internet connection.
+It provides a graphical interface, enabling users to operate a remote machine (like a desktop or server) as if they were physically sitting in front of it.
+## Key Functions of the RDP Tool
+* **Remote Access & Control**: Access a computer from a remote location, allowing for working from home, accessing files, or managing servers.
+* **Remote Troubleshooting**: IT personnel can connect to an employee's machine to diagnose or fix issues.
+* **File/Printer Sharing**: RDP supports resource redirection, such as printing from a remote machine to a local printer or accessing local files.
+* **Virtual Desktop Experience**: Provides a fully interactive desktop environment, including mouse and keyboard input.
+* **Clipboard Sharing**: Allows copying and pasting text or files between the local and remote computer.
+## Key Features and Properties
+* **Security**: RDP typically uses encryption to secure data transmission between the client and the server.
+* **Protocol Standards**: It is based on the T-120 family of protocols, utilizing a dedicated channel (usually port 3389) for data transfer.
+* **Multi-Platform Support**: While native to Windows, RDP clients exist for macOS, Linux, iOS, and Android.
+* **Bandwidth Efficiency**: It is designed to run efficiently over networks, reducing the need to retransmit screen data.
+RDP is widely used in corporate environments for IT management, supporting remote work, and accessing cloud-based servers, although it requires secure configuration to avoid security risks.
 * BloodHound/SharpHound for path analysis

 ## Persistence (TA0003)
 Persistence is a core tactic within the MITRE ATT&CK framework, representing techniques that adversaries use to maintain access to a target system, even after disruptions such as consistent reboots, credential changes, or network interruptions.
 The ultimate goal of this tactic is to ensure long-term, continued presence on a compromised host to facilitate further malicious activity, such as data theft, espionage, or lateral movement.
 With over 20 distinct techniques categorized under it, persistence is crucial for threat actors because it allows them to retain a foothold even if their initial entry method is discovered and blocked.
+# Persistence Attack Techniques and Tools
+## 1. Account Manipulation (T1098)
+### Attack Technique Details
+Account Manipulation (T1098) is a MITRE ATT&CK technique where adversaries modify existing, legitimate user or administrator accounts to maintain persistent access, escalate privileges, or evade detection.
+Unlike creating new accounts (T1136), which often triggers security alerts, manipulating existing accounts allows attackers to hide in plain sight using valid credentials.
+### 1. Modifying Privileged Groups (T1098.007)
+* Attackers modify group memberships to elevate privileges from a standard user to an administrator or to gain access to sensitive resources.
+* **Windows**: Attackers use commands like `net localgroup "Administrators" [username] /add` or `net group "Domain Admins" [username] /add` to promote a compromised account.
+* **Linux**: Adversaries may add a user to the `sudo` or wheel groups using `usermod -aG sudo [username]` to obtain root-level privileges.
+* **Active Directory/Cloud**: Adding a user to the Domain Admins group or assigning high-level RBAC roles (e.g., Global Administrator in Office 365) ensures persistent, high-level access.
+### 2. Adding Keys to authorized_keys (T1098.004)
+* On Linux/macOS systems, attackers add their own SSH public keys to the .ssh/authorized_keys file of a user, allowing them to log in via SSH without a password.
+* **Mechanism**: An attacker who gains shell access will append their public key to /home/[username]/.ssh/authorized_keys.
+* **Persistence**: Even if the attacker's original malicious process is killed, they can re-enter the system at any time using the corresponding private key, bypassing password-based security.
+* **Cloud Persistence**: In cloud environments, this can be done via CLI or API to modify SSH keys on virtual machine instances.
+### 3. Manipulating User Attributes (T1098)
+* Adversaries tweak specific account attributes to bypass security policies or maintain access.
+* **Password Policies**: Attackers may change passwords repeatedly to ensure the compromised account does not expire, or set a known password while bypassing password history requirements.
+* **Service Principal Names (SPN)**: Manipulating SPNs can facilitate Kerberoasting, a technique to crack service account passwords.
+* **MFA/Device Registration (T1098.005)**: Attackers may register a new device to a user account via Azure Entra ID or Duo self-enrollment portals to bypass Multi-Factor Authentication (MFA).
+* **Logon Hours**: Modifying allowed logon hours to allow access 24/7.
+### 4. Cloud-Specific Manipulation (T1098.003)
+* **Additional Cloud Roles**: In AWS, an adversary may use AttachUserPolicy to attach an IAM policy with excessive permissions to a compromised account.
+* **OAuth Application Abuse**: Creating or modifying OAuth applications to gain long-term API access to user data (e.g., mailboxes) without needing user credentials.
+## Detection and Mitigation
+* **Monitor Group Membership Changes**: Alert on unauthorized changes to sensitive groups like Domain Admins, Enterprise Admins, or `sudoers`.
+* **Audit `.ssh/authorized_keys`**: Use File Integrity Monitoring (FIM) to detect modifications to authorized_keys files.
+* **MFA Registration Monitoring**: Alert when new devices are registered for MFA, especially from anomalous locations.
+* **Audit Logging**: Enable detailed auditing for user account management, password resets, and login activity.
-* **Account Manipulation (T1098)**: Modifying privileged groups, adding keys to `authorized_keys`, or manipulating user attributes.
+* **TL;DR**: Modifying privileged groups, adding keys to `authorized_keys`, or manipulating user attributes.
+### Tool Used
-* **Tool**: Mimikatz
+* Mimikatz
 * **Use for**: Password Dumping and Credential Manipulation
+### Password Dumping and Credential Manipulation Attack Technique Demonstration Using Mimikatz
 ```
 # Dump all user passwords from memory (Windows 10/11)
 mimikatz.exe "sekurlsa::logonPasswords"